risingwavelabs/risingwave/README.md

 ## Try it out in 60 seconds

 Start RisingWave:
 ```shell
 curl https://risingwave.com/sh | sh
 ```
-This command starts RisingWave in standalone mode.
-In this mode, data will be stored in the local file system while metadata will be stored in the embedded SQLite database.

 Now connect to RisingWave using `psql`:
 ```